boardfish/remote_record/README.md

 ...it'll be populated with the GitHub user's data.
 You can call methods that return attributes on the user, like `#login` or `#html_url`.

-By default, this'll make a request every time you ask for a field.
-For services that manage caching by way of expiry or ETags, I recommend using `faraday-http-cache` for your clients.
+By default, this'll only make a request on initialize.
+For services that manage caching by way of expiry or ETags, I recommend using `faraday-http-cache` for your clients and setting `memoize` to `false`.
 Remote Record will eventually gain support for caching.